|

 time ala American Beauty or Six

-Feet Under as the old woman, attired in a glittering dance hall
+Feet Under and the old woman is wearing a glittering, dance hall

-dress, sashays around the apartment with a pair of younger back-up dancers.
+dress and sashaying around the apartment with a pair of younger back-up

-The scene is both funny and charming but I have no idea what it had to
+dancers.
+The scene is both funny and charming but I have no idea what

-do with anything - and there are no similar episodes in the film.
+it had to do with anything - and there are no similar episodes in the

 |